skeet1/ft_containers/README.md

 # Map
 ## RED_BLACK_TREE

-Trees are often used to implement data structers who needs inserting and deletion and also searching for elements, cause the trees can do this job in a minumum time, and usally implemented using a self-balancing binary search tree, such as a *RED-BLACK-TREE* and *AVL TREE*.
+Trees are often used to implement data structures that need inserting and deletion and also searching for elements, cause the trees can do this job in a minimum time, and usually implemented using a self-balancing binary search tree, such as a *RED-BLACK-TREE* and *AVL TREE*.

-before start talking about each one of them, let's take a look about what *Binary Search Tree* and, *Balancing Binary Search Tree* means?
+before start talking about each one of them, let's take a look at what *Binary Search Tree* and, *Balancing Binary Search Tree* means?

 *Binary Search Tree*:
 A binary tree is a special type of tree in which every node or vertex has either no child node or one child node or two child nodes.
 A binary tree is an important class of a tree data structure in which a node can have at most two children.
 And a binary search tree (BST) is a data structure that stores items in a sorted manner, allowing for fast search, insertion, and deletion of elements.
 It works by storing items in a tree-like structure, with the "left" subtree of a node containing items that are less than the node's key, and the "right" subtree containing items that are greater than the node's key.
-This allows for fast search of elements by starting at the root node and comparing the target key with the keys in the tree, as described in my previous answer.
+This allows for a fast search of elements by starting at the root node and comparing the target key with the keys in the tree, as described in my previous answer.

 Binary search trees have several useful properties: